sabbakumov/rst/README.md

   A Google-like RST_DISALLOW_COPY_AND_ASSIGN macros.

 ## Memory
-  A set of memory related utility classes like WeakPtr.
+  A set of memory related utilities like WeakPtr, WrapUnique.

 ## NoDestructor
   A Chromium-like static storage duration support.